NIRISS Single Object Slitless Spectroscopy

 tools or package parameters.

-• The "nominal" SUBSTRIP256 subarray is 2048 × 256 pixels, which is big enough to capture the 1st and 2nd orders; the 3rd order may be too weak to be useful.
+- The "nominal" SUBSTRIP256 subarray is 2048 × 256 pixels, which is big enough to capture the 1st and 2nd orders; the 3rd order is not currently calibrated.
 Stars as bright as J ≈ 8.4 or 6.3 (Vega magnitudes) can be observed without saturating in 1st or 2nd order, respectively.

 The target acquisition for SOSS mode is performed in a 64 × 64 subarray centered on the "sweet spot."